penndb-graph/pg-view/README.md

  * Refer to [this page](docs/datasets.md) for downloading and preparing the necessary dataset for the experiment.

- * For a detailed description of the datasets, workloads, views, and queries used in the experiment, please refer to [this page](docs/workload.md).
+ * Refer to [this page](docs/workload.md) for the description of benchmark workloads.

 ### Experiment Executor
  * This describes how to reproduce our experiments.